SofieTorch/hw_facturation_system/README.md

 # Practice - AngularJS - Express - jsPDF
 ## About
 This project is my test for the university, so here it is.
-We had to do a facturation system, it's simple, but it was interesting.
+We had to do a facturation system, it's simple, but it was so interesting :)

 I'm using AngularJS for the frontend, Express for the backend, Bootstrap and Materialize for the styles, FontAwesome for the icons and, finally, jsPDF for print the invoices.